 Template Bundles & Template Tags

-Those two custom template taxonomies that can be used to group templates together.
-They are completely optional.
+These two Bricks template taxonomies can be used to organize and group your templates together.
+They are 100% optional.

-For example: Community Templates use Template Bundles to group individual templates of the same website design (Milo, Sizzle, etc.) together.
+For example: Our Community Templates use Template Bundles to group individual templates of the same website design (Milo, Sizzle, Rank, etc.) together.
 Feel free to use template bundles in any other way.

 Template Tags are simple tags.
 The “My Templates” screenshot above uses template tags such as “Dark” and “Light”.
-Again, completely optional, but often super useful.
-Especially as your template library grows.
+Again, they are completely optional, but often very useful.
+Especially as your template library grows over time.